mont5piques/caldav_calendar_te/README.md

 Installation is pretty straight forward.
 I wouldn't use composer to install, just download repo from github and follow the directions below:

-Copy calendar and libcalendaring folders to Roundcube Plugin folder, copy config.inc.php.dist to config.inc.php, located in root of calendar directory, and change:
+Copy calendar, libcalendaring and libkolab folders to Roundcube Plugin folder, copy config.inc.php.dist to config.inc.php, located in root of calendar directory, and change:
 * domain.ltd to your URL.
 'These URL's are already configured for the default calendar url for Nextcloud.'
 * calendar_crypt_key to any random sequence of characters.
 * calendar_itip_smtp_server to the SMTP server of yours or set it empty ''.